Transcutaneous electrical nerve stimulation (TENS)

 TENS can reduce pain in the short-term but does not get rid of the pain or the underlying problem permanently.
 Often TENS is something that needs to be used on a long-term basis, but it can improve quality of life and reduce the need to take pain medications.

 A TENS machine is a small battery operated unit that delivers a small current through electrically conductive pads that are applied to the skin.
 A buzzing, prickling or tingling sensation is felt when the TENS machine is switched on.
-It is portable and should not restrict a person's activity in any way except when showering, swimming and in some instances, when driving.
-The skin is not pierced or broken by a TENS machine.
+It is portable and should not restrict your activity in any way except when showering, swimming and in some instances, when driving.
+Your skin is not pierced or broken by a TENS machine.

 TENS machines typically have two modes: